Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 How Do I Store Templates in Version Control?

 Create a prompts/ directory in your repo with .jinja2 files.
 Each file is one template.
 Use a naming convention like summarize_v2.jinja2 and load them with Jinja2's FileSystemLoader.
-Git gives you full diff history, blame, and branch-based testing for free:
+Git gives you full diff history, blame, and branch-based testing for free.

 What About LangChain PromptTemplate?

 LangChain's PromptTemplate uses a simpler {variable} syntax and integrates tightly with LangChain's chain abstraction.
 If you are already using LangChain end-to-end, use their templates.
 Jinja2 is the better choice when you want full templating power (loops, conditionals, inheritance, filters) or when you are building a provider-agnostic system outside the LangChain ecosystem.
+Other alternatives include Microsoft's Guidance library and the banks Python package.

 How Many Prompt Versions Should I Keep?